-Within the confines of The Plex, the entire area south from Passyunk Avenue until you got to Packer Avenue was locally known as the Pleasure Zone.
+Within the confines of The Plex, the entire area south from Passyunk Avenue until you got to Packer Avenue was locally known as the Pleasure Sector.
 The roughly triangular area housed the majority of the pleasure clubs, casinos, VR porn shops and the like that did their business in Philadelphia.
 It was open and crowded practically 24 hours a day as men and women from all over the city went there to indulge in their every fantasy or vice.

-The Omnicrom Casino was one of the oldest in the Zone and had opened shortly after Comcast Systems reorganized the city.
+The Omnicrom Casino was one of the oldest in the Sector and had opened shortly after Comcast Systems reorganized the city.
 Taking up three entire city blocks, the building’s gleaming glass walls rose to the sky and offered everything from dice games and old fashioned slot machines to neural interface VR MMA fighting and, for the high rollers, rumored death matches between patrons of the casino who had gotten themselves in a bit too deep with the house.

 And Gema Shizuko ran the whole thing.

-Korehammer had first met Shizuko when he left the MGS corporate army but before he and Caldera had formed their business partnership.
+Korehammer had first met Shizuko when he left the TGS corporate army but before he and Caldera had formed their business partnership.
 The two had dated back when she was simply a pit boss at Omnicrom and he was still trying to decide what he wanted to do next.
 The relationship had been fun but nothing serious, at least the was what Korehammer thought at the time.

 When he and Caldera became partners in their courier endeavor, Korehammer thought it best if he not have any attachments that could prove to be a liability in the future and he broke it off.
-Sure, maybe doing it via a holomessage and then making sure Shizuko couldn’t get in touch with him wasn’t the classiest move, but at the time it seemed prudent.
+Maybe doing it via a holomessage and then making sure Shizuko couldn’t get in touch with him wasn’t the classiest move, but at the time it seemed prudent.
 That, and he figured the odds of ever seeing her again were pretty slim.

 Turns out they weren’t slim enough.